enajx/DNAtoMidi/README.md

 python3 DNAtomidi.py --help
 ```

-That's it, you can play the generated midi file your favourite music software -Ableton, Midi player- or output it to an analog synthesizer.
+That's it, you can play the generated midi file with your favourite music software -Ableton, Midi player, ...- or output it to an analog synthesizer.

 ### Some theory 🧬